Bangladesh post-resignation violence (2024–2026): Arts and cultural sites

 Star Cineplex branch in Rajshahi was looted and vandalized.
 The Independence Museum at Suhrawardy Udyan in Dhaka was vandalized.
-The Indira Gandhi Cultural Centre, an institution of the Indian High Commission to Bangladesh, was vandalized and burned down.
+The Indira Gandhi Cultural Center, an institution of the Indian High Commission to Bangladesh, was vandalized and burned down.

 In November 2024, an annual event commemorating the reputed Baul mystic Lalon Fakir, was cancelled at Narayanganj Sadar Upazila of Narayanganj due to violent intimidation by members of the Hefazat-e-Islam, on grounds of music being prohibited in Islam.
 A similar event commemorating Lalon at Tangail's Madhupur Upazila was also forcibly cancelled by Hefazat-e-Islam on similar grounds in February 2025.
 Basanta Utsab celebrations at Dhaka's Uttara was cancelled due to threats from Islamists.

-On 21st February 2025, a replica of the Shaheed Minar was vandalised by unknown miscreants at Chauddagram upazila of Comilla district.
+On 21st February 2025, a replica of the Shaheed Minar, Dhaka was vandalised by unknown miscreants at Chauddagram Upazila of Comilla District.

-In June 2025, a section of the Shahjadpur Kaccharibari was vandalised by an enraged mob, causing the site to be closed indefinitely to outsiders.
+In June 2025, a section of the Shahjadpur Kachharibari was vandalised by an enraged mob, causing the site to be closed indefinitely to outsiders.